hentity/site/posts/pacman.md

 isNew: "False"
 ---

 I've never been any good at video games.
 Quick reflexes, precise inputs and trash talk just don't seem to be my thing.
 Luckily, as a programmer I can choose to delegate these skills to my computer (minus the trash talk, [for now](https://lowtech.ai/sebastian-gonzalez/trash-talker)).
-In this project, I plan to do exactly that.
-Using some AI planning techiques I picked up recently at uni, plus [Berkeley's python implementation](https://ai.berkeley.edu/contest.html) of Pacman Capture-the-Flag, my goal is to create an agent that can beat me, or at least put up a decent fight.
+Using some AI planning tricks, plus Berkeley's [Pacman Capture-the-Flag](https://ai.berkeley.edu/contest.html) python project, my goal is to create a pacman-playing bot that can beat me, or at least put up a decent fight.

 ### Pacman Capture-the-Flag

-The game is a multiplayer, capture-the-flag variant of pacman, where agents control both pacman and ghosts in coordinated team-based strategies.
+The bot will play a multiplayer, capture-the-flag variant of pacman, where agents control both pacman and ghosts in coordinated team-based strategies.
 Your team will try to eat the food on the far side of the map, while defending the food on your home side.

 ![Intro Image](/img/pacman/intro.png)

-- On the home side your agents are ghosts and on the far side, pacmen.
+- In home territory, your agents are ghosts.
+In enemy territory, they transform into pacmen.
-- To eat enemy food, an agent needs to bring it back to home territory.
+- To capture enemy food, an agent needs to carry it back to home territory.
 If a pacman is caught by a ghost in enemy territory, it will drop the food it is currently carrying and respawn deep in its own territory.
 - The first team to capture all enemy food wins.
 To reduce stalemates, the team with the most food after a timeout will also win.
-- Enemy agents are only visible within a small 5-step radius
+- Opponents are only visible to each agent within a small 5-step radius of their location.

 See the full rules [here](https://ai.berkeley.edu/contest.html).

 ### Where to begin?

 There are many ways to go about teaching a computer to play a game like this.
-Following a common approach in classical [AI planning](https://en.wikipedia.org/wiki/Automated_planning_and_scheduling), I will break the problem down as follows:
+Following a common approach in classical [AI planning](https://en.wikipedia.org/wiki/Automated_planning_and_scheduling), I will break the problem down into the following steps:

 1. Define **actions** (in our case up, down, left and right) that the agent can take in a game state, and a [**transition function**](https://en.wikipedia.org/wiki/Transition_system) that models how the game state changes when an agent chooses an action from a given state.
 2. Create an [**evaluation function**](https://en.wikipedia.org/wiki/Evaluation_function) to judge the desirability of a game state.
-The function should return a value which is higher for 'better' game states (e.g. if the team has a higher score than the opponent team) and lower for worse ones.
+The function should return a value which is higher for 'better' game states (e.g. if the team has a higher score than the opponent team).
-3. Using (1) and (2), devise a **search algorithm** which explores possible continuations from the current game state and chooses the best action to take.
+3. Using (1) and (2), implement a **search algorithm** which explores possible continuations from the current game state (paths) and chooses the best action to take.

-Lets illustrate this using an example, with a search depth of 1 (we only look one action into the future).
+Lets illustrate this using an example, with a search depth of 1.
 For the moment, we will assume there is only one player.
+Our evaluation function will simply count the amount of food that has been collected in a gamestate.

 ![Example 1a](/img/pacman/example-1a.png)